dnd 5e warlock handboo

 • Medium Armor MasterPHB: Heavy armor isn’t appealing for Hexblades because of the Strength requirements to wear it, so medium armor master can allow you to match heavy armor AC without caring about Strength.
 That’s nice, but it’s also only a difference of +1 AC.
 A feat is too previous for so little.

 • Metamagic AdeptTCoE: Excellent on any spellcaster.
 While warlocks generally don’t have enough spell slots to make metamagic impactful, simple options like extending Hex or Hunger of Hadar can dramatically improve the efficiency of some of the Warlock’s best spells.
 It can also make options like Fireball an easier go-to thanks to options like Transmuted spell.
-For advice on Metamagic Adept, see my Sorcerer Metamagic Breakdown.
+For advice on Metamagic Adept, see our Sorcerer Metamagic Breakdown.

 • MobilePHB: Blade Pact Warlocks might enjoy this so that they can remain safely out of reach, but you still need to have another melee character to tank for you.